 You will find chapters about marriage and motherhood, factory and farm work, homemakers and heads of household, victims and criminals, war workers and female soldiers.

 My other publications are mysteries.
 Mostly funny.
-More than sixty of my short stories have been published, almost half of them in Alfred Hitchcock's Mystery Magazine."The Cop Who Liked Gilbert and Sullivan" (Sherlock Holmes Mystery Magazine, issue #23) is the winner of the 2018 Derringer Award for Short Story.
+More than seventy of my short stories have been published, almost half of them in Alfred Hitchcock's Mystery Magazine."The Cop Who Liked Gilbert and Sullivan" (Sherlock Holmes Mystery Magazine, issue #23) is the winner of the 2018 Derringer Award for Short Story.

 Along the way I have been a finalist for the Derringer Award five times, winning three, and have also picked up a Black Orchid Novella Award, an Anthony nomination, and more rejection slips than you can imagine.